theakshitapachauri/NLP_Project/README.md

 unzipping the spider dataset is needed to run this evaluation script.
 The evaluation script needs to access the database schemas/db and its tables for the questions.
 We have included the zip but if its corrupted please use the below link for downloading the latest spider dataset.

-spider dataset can be found here:-
+Spider dataset can be found here:-
     https://yale-lily.github.io/spider

+Run the below cmd for partial evaluation:

     python evaluation.py \
           --gold gold_example.txt \